 If you intend to try the suggestions on this page I will recommend that you avoid the bathroom scales.
 The eating and exercise routines on this page are intended to reduce your body fat and increase your muscle.
 Muscle is heavier than fat so the amount of weight loss shown on the scales may be less than you hope.
 Your total weight is not as important as how you look, feel and your composition.

 Equipment and more on Exercises.
 You will notice that the above exercise routine requires neither a lot of time nor equipment.
 You do not need an extensive set of weights, just a pair of dumbbells of 3 to 5kgs weight each.
 The brand doesn't matter, just get a pair of sufficient weight at a price you can afford.
 I invested in a 5kg pair that cost me just £20.
-I would recommend getting a pair since exercises such as raises, flys and presses are better with a pair of weights.
+I would recommend getting a pair since exercises such as raises, flies and presses are better with a pair of weights.
 Many dumbbell sets have a flat side or polygonal shape so they do not roll.
-This is a nice feature since such weights can also be used as Push-up handles.
+This is a nice feature since such weights can also be used as push-up handles.

 Push ups are probably one of the best upper body exercises that you can do.
 Not everyone has the upper body strength to do push ups, however so some of us need to build up to them.
 The dumbbell curls suggested above should have given you the arm strength to attempt 30 wall push ups.
 When these are no longer an effort it is time to switch to counter/table press ups, then knee press ups, then full press ups.
 A pair of push-up handles would be second item on my shopping list.
 Human wrists are not intended to bend 90 degrees back so using handles or clenched fists is recommended for push-ups.
 You can use polygonal weights for counter or floor push-ups but they are not ideal if you use wall push-ups.

 Bench presses and flies will also build up your upper body strength.
 Despite the name you do not need an exercise bench to perform these.
 In fact it is preferable to perform them while lying on the floor.
 Lie on your back, knees bent and feet flat on the floor.
 You can perform these exercises with either dumbbells or your Indian clubs.
 Bench presses can also be performed with a weight such as a heavy book.
 Like all the other exercises I do attempt at least one set of at least 30 or more reps.
-Presses and Flies are great exercises to build up your chest if you are not yet up to full press ups.
+Presses and flies are great exercises to build up your chest if you are not yet up to full press ups.
 They can also be used to exercise with weights greater than your own bodyweight, but that is advanced bodybuilding out of the scope of this article.
 For the moment stick with our modest weight high rep routine.

 Another piece of equipment that I find useful is a pair of Indian Clubs.
 Indian Clubs are often sold at very high prices.
 The solution is to make your own.
 Mine were made from a pair of plastic juggling clubs that I brought for a fraction of the price of a real Indian club and filled myself.
 I used potassium chloride since I had a couple of kilos of the stuff handy.
 If you live near a beach use sand.
 Plaster of Paris might be a good alternative since it will form into a single lump rather than shift around.
 Many of the clubs sold commercially will probably be too heavy.
 Indian Clubs have a lot of momentum and leverage working for them so unless you are very strong or experienced with clubs you do not want clubs of more than 4lb weight each.
 Mine are around 3.75lb each.
 Be aware of your surroundings when using clubs.
 It is easy to take out a lightbulb.
 Indian Clubs can be used for all sorts of fancy twirling but I tend to keep things simple.
 The first exercise is to move them in a vertical 180, raising them straight armed above the head and down again.
-I tend to call this move the Front Raise since it has a similar function to the Front Raises performed with dumbbells.
+I tend to call this move the front raise since it has a similar function to the front raises performed with dumbbells.
 Like them it is a good exercise for chest, shoulders and arms.
 Try to make this exercise at a moderate speed so your muscles are working to control the club all the way through the movement.
 Aim for a 30 rep set.
 The second exercise is like a front raise but when the arms get horizontal you allow the elbows to bend and the clubs pass behind your shoulders.
 The downward phase is like you are hitting someone with the clubs.
 The third club exercise is a straight arm side raise to work the shoulders more.
 As with all the other exercises, try for a set of 30 reps.
-The club exercise I use the most, however, I call Flaps.
+The club exercise I use the most, however, I call flaps.
 With my arms halfway between a front and side position I flap my arms up and down like I am a flying swan.
 These really work the shoulder muscles and I find it very beneficial to do these before the wall push ups and the floor exercises with the dumbbells.

 Willpower.
 Another advantage of the above program is that it can also help develop your invisible muscle.
 The father of a friend of mine made the observation that a lot of overweight people seemed to be smokers.
 We know that smoking does not cause weight gain.
 His conjecture was that the smoking might be a symptom of poor willpower or a tendency towards self-indulgence.

-Willpower/Self-discipline is a property that can be developed just like a muscle, and like a muscle small exercises in self-control will build up your capability for larger feats.
+Willpower/ Self-discipline is a property that can be developed just like a muscle, and like a muscle small exercises in self-control will build up your capability for larger feats.
 Like any other skill, you develop Self-control by practicing.
 You practice by forcing yourself to follow rules.
 They can be your own rules or someone else's, and it doesn't really matter what they are, it is exerting your will to keep them that is important.
 When you fail to follow a rule, be honest with yourself.
 Was it genuinely unavoidable or are you just making an excuse to yourself?
 Many obese people have excuses as to why they are overweight, but at the end of the day only one person makes the choice to ask for the supersize portion.
 Making yourself squeeze out those last two reps rather than quitting at 28 exercises your willpower.
 You will begin to find that other examples of necessary self-discipline become easier.
 It will be easier to begin a few minutes of exercise when you didn't feel in the mood.
 It will become easier to have a glass of water instead of a snack, or keep to follow new eating habits such as measuring your carbs and increasing your vegetable intake.

 Snacking and Fast-Food.
 Some people define snacks as meals you don't really need to eat.
 While this is not totally true it seems fair to say that many snacks are for pleasure rather than sustenance.
 Snacking of high calorie foods seems to be a major contributing factor to childhood obesity.
 Modifying your own snacking behaviour will be an important component in decreasing your own weight.